 He discovered his natural ability of pointing out the obvious and applying common sense (which is not common at all).
 In no time he was helping businesses in difficulty and this soon became a full time role.
 By the time he had reached 23 he set up his first business, Surrey & Kent Associates, a property finance broker.

 Theo has a natural gift for turning losers into winners.
 In 1990 he bought Movie Media Sports, a media agency, from the receiver.
-In 1995 he bought the Ryman stationery chain from the receivers for £5m, and in 1997 he bought Millwall Football Club from Administration in a £10m deal.
-1999 saw him acquire a 60% stake in La Senza, the lingerie business, for just £1 and just a few years later made him a £6 million profit.
+Then in 1995, he bought the Ryman stationery chain from the receivers for £5m, and in 1997 he bought Millwall Football Club from Administration in a £10m deal.
+1999 saw Theo acquire a 60% stake in La Senza, the lingerie business, for just £1 and in 2006, just a few years later, he sold his equity stake for a reported £100 million.

 In 2001, Theo Paphitis bought Partners, a chain of 120 (now 88) stationery stores, as usual, from the receiver.
 In 2002-03, Xunely and Chancerealm, his main holding companies, made a total profit of £15.2m, valuing his stake in both at £101m.

 In 2005, Theo Paphitis replaced Simon Woodroffe in the second series of the popular BBC2 business reality show Dragons’ Den and spent eight subsequent years as a stalwart of the show coining such favourite phrases with viewers as ‘I’d rather stick pins in my eyes than invest in that!”.